Scholarships, Fellowships and Awards

 The CyberCorps® Scholarship for Service Program (SFS)

 Incoming students who are U.S. citizens or permanent residents studying information security may be eligible to participate in the CyberCorps® Scholarship for Service (SFS) program, which provides full financial assistance to a few highly qualified applicants each year who express an interest, are enrolled in the INI’s M.S. in Information Security (MSIS) program, and who satisfy all the requirements.
+Students can indicate an interest in being considered for funding on their admissions application.
+Students should also complete the request for funding form, selecting SFS as an option, and complete an essay highlighting their interest and why they should be considered for the program.
+If they have been admitted to the MSIS program and completed the requirements, candidates will be contacted directly with further information, deadlines, and instructions on the final steps of the application process.
 Learn more

 GRADUATE STUDENT CONFERENCE FUNDING

 G.S.A.
-Graduate Student Conference Funding is financed by the Graduate Student Assembly, in collaboration with the Graduate Support Programs Office and the Provost's Office.
+Graduate Student Conference Funding is financed by the Graduate Student Assembly, in collaboration with the Graduate Support Programs Office and the Provost’s Office.
 The goal of the funding is to enable more Carnegie Mellon graduate students to make presentations at key conferences/exhibitions in their fields or simply attend conferences and learn about the broader field of study to which they belong.
-This award amount can be up to $500 per student and the INI will consider matching the awarded amount.
+The INI will consider matching the awarded amount up to $500 per student subject to availability of funds.
+Funding for these matching awards is not guaranteed and is limited.
 Learn more

-Recipients of the following awards are nominated by staff and faculty.
+Recipients of the following awards are nominated by faculty.
 Nominations are reviewed by an award committee and awards are presented at the INI Graduation Ceremony.

 THE INI LEADERSHIP AWARD